blackboard/anthologydevdocs/docs/developer-amifromvmdk.md

 ### VMDK Availability
 :::danger VMDK availability

 NOTE: If you are on this page and have not yet downloaded the .vmdk file from support.anthology.com please visit that site.
 Login if you have an account and look for the button on the page titled [New Way to Access Blackboard AMI].
-If you do not find the button, you have reqched this page before the availablity of the .vmdk.
+If you do not find the button, you have accessed this page before the availablity of the .vmdk.
 The rest of this document explains what the .vmdk file is and how you use it to create a Blackboard AMI in your AWS account.

 :::

 #### Introduction and Prerequisites
-We've developed a means to distribute the Blackboard AMI without the use of the marketplace, or managed access to our AWS S3 buckets.
-To do so we now publish a .vmdk file on our support portal for the Blackboard build that you download for conversion to an AMI in your AWS account.
+We've developed a means to distribute the Blackboard AMI without the use of the Amazon Marketplace, or managed access to our AWS S3 buckets.
+To do so we now publish a .vmdk file on our support portal for the Blackboard build that you download and then convert to an AMI in your AWS account.

-This document explains how you can take the .vmdk file you’ve downloaded and convert it into an AMI in your AWS account.
+This document explains how you take the .vmdk file you’ve downloaded and convert it into an AMI in your AWS account.
 The major prerequisite is that you will need to have your desktop/laptop configured to use the AWS Command Line Interface (CLI).
 Several steps only function using the CLI.
 Refer to https://aws.amazon.com/cli/ If you have any issues with the AWS CLI review the Amazon documentation and/or reach out to Amazon for support.
 Another prerequisite is a good, stable, internet connection.
 The file is large, close to 10GB, and can take an hour or so to upload @ 22MBPS.

 You will need to download the .vmdk file from support.anthology.com before proceeding with the instructions in this document.
 If you've a support.anthology.com account login and then find the button on the home page titled [New Way to Access Blackboard AMI].
 Click the button, on the page that comes up read and accept the terms, then at the bottom click the accept button.
 Your download will start.
 If you don't have a support.anthology.com account you can find the button and accept the terms, and you will have an additional step of filling out a form with your contact information.
 Once you've filled out the form your download will start.
-NOTE: THE DOWNLOAD CAN TAKE AN HOUR OR TWO.
+NOTE: THE DOWNLOAD CAN TAKE BETWEEN AN HOUR OR TWO.
 Have a good internet connection

 #### Overview